Nidhimidha/Service-Management/README.md

 ## Major Items Pending
 - Return current page number and total number of services in the GET SERVICES response
 - Add unit tests for all controllers, repository and services
+- Consider using cursor based pagination instead of offset based pagination

 ## Design